 California wildfires also further hobbled the state’s largest utility, PG&E, putting it into bankruptcy, also affected by a $1 billion fine.
-This is on top of a settlement announced in September of $11 billion in insurance settlement for 2017 and 2018 wildfires.
+This is on top of a settlement announced in September of $11 billion in insurance settlement for the 2017 and 2018 wildfires.

-As migrant worker abuse, human trafficking and enslaved labor gain more attention by the press and public, and abuses in the supply chain are uncovered, business stories become more pronounced.
+As migrant worker abuse, human trafficking, and enslaved labor gain more attention by the press and public and abuses in the supply chain are uncovered, business stories become more pronounced.
 It was reported that Nutella’s hazelnut farming operations involve child labor, and slave labor was identified as significant in the timber supply chain, construction/building sector, and even nail parlors.

 Along with these stories and new laws in the UK and US on slavery and trafficking, more initiatives are underway for labor transparency.
 This includes a push for corporate slavery reports, a database on supply chain slavery statements, and investor-launched anti-slavery efforts.

 We saw notable departures of senior officers in companies due to the failure to report consensual workplace romantic relationships.
 This is the latest string of events that in the past has led to the departures of executives at Lockheed Martin, Best Buy, Hewlett-Packard, and Restoration Hardware, among others.